 }

-However, control characters are nothing more than bytes.
-How secure are these delimiters?
-That is, is it possible that we confuse it with a data byte containing 0x02 or 0x3?
-Is it possible that, even losing bytes, we misinterpret one data byte as a delimiter?
+However, control characters are just bytes.
+How safe are these delimiters?
+That is, is it possible that we confuse them with a data byte containing 0x02 or 0x3?
+Is it possible that, even after losing bytes, we mistakenly interpret a data byte as a delimiter?

-Indeed, that is the case, no system is completely robust.
-Adding frame delimiters improves the system, but it does not make it infallible.
-In fact, we are not even checking the integrity of the data, we are only trying to check if we maintain a certain degree of “synchronization”.
+Well, indeed, that’s right, no system is completely robust.
+Adding frame delimiters improves the system, but does not make it infallible.
+In fact, we are not even checking data integrity, we are only trying to see if we maintain a certain degree of “synchronization.”

-For the delimiters to fail, it must coincide that, after losing several bytes, the received byte in the position where the delimiter should be has the same value.
-If we are working in an environment with many failures, it will not be enough to filter out all the defects.
+For the delimiters to fail, it must coincide that, after losing several or a few bytes, the byte received at the position where the delimiter should be has the same value.
+If we are working in an environment with many failures, this will not be enough to filter out all defects.

 It may seem unlikely, but in reality, the possibility of incorrectly interpreting a control code is 1/256.
-However, the combined probability of simultaneously misinterpreting the start and end of the message is 1/65,536.
+However, the combined probability of incorrectly interpreting both the start and end of the message simultaneously is 1/65,536.

-However, the real advantage is that it provides a certain capacity for “resynchronization”.
-In a “normal” environment, in the face of an occasional loss of packets, the system can detect the failure and eventually recover synchronization.
+Nevertheless, the real advantage is that it provides a certain capacity for “resynchronization.”
+In a “normal” environment, in the event of a punctual packet loss, the system can detect the failure and eventually recover synchronization.

-Of course, we can greatly improve the transmission process by adding a timeout, or a checksum.
-We will see all of this in the next posts.
+Of course, we can greatly improve the transmission process by adding a timeout or a checksum.
+We will see all this in the upcoming posts.